Javiercbr/Covid19_DL/README.md

 # Remarks

-This is just un example of how DL tools can be used to classify CT scans for further analysis.
+This is just an example of how DL tools can be used to classify CT scans for further analysis.
 It´s not a diagnosis tool.
-Some of the issues that are necessary to address for developing a suitable tool for diagnosis are discused in [5].
+Some of the issues that are necessary to address for developing a suitable tool for diagnosis are discussed in [5].

 # References
 [1] Afshar, P., Heidarian, S., Enshaei, N. et al. COVID-CT-MD, COVID-19 computed tomography scan dataset applicable in machine learning and deep learning.
 Sci Data 8, 121 (2021). https://doi.org/10.1038/s41597-021-00900-3